core-wg/oscore/draft-ietf-core-object-security.md

 ##### Inner Block Options {#inner-block-options}

 The sending CoAP endpoint MAY fragment a CoAP message as defined in {{RFC7959}} before the message is processed by OSCORE.
 In this case the Block options SHALL be processed by OSCORE as normal Inner options ({{inner-options}}).
-The receiving CoAP endpoint SHALL process the OSCORE message according to normal {{inner-options}} before processing Block-wise as defined in {{RFC7959}}.
+The receiving CoAP endpoint SHALL process the OSCORE message before processing Block-wise as defined in {{RFC7959}}.

 ##### Outer Block Options {#outer-block-options}